bobjoerules/osu-rooms/README.md

 # Notes

-- This app uses firebase for the ranking system, submissions, and user accounts.
+- This app uses firebase for the ranking system, submissions, comments, and user accounts.
 - All room data has been moved to Firebase as of 26/1/26
-- Comment section for rooms could be added but not that likely atm